-In the above section, we mentioned a few types of vehicles that are classified as large goods vehicles (LGVs) or heavy goods vehicles (HGVs).
-LGVs and HGVs are a term for any truck or trailer that has a vehicle weight of over 3,500kg.
-Because these vehicles can be included in fleet insurance, it can cause confusion - leading some to think that mobile equipment is also included.
+In the above section, we mentioned a few types of vehicles classified as large goods vehicles (LGVs) or heavy goods vehicles (HGVs).
+LGVs and HGVs are categories for trucks or trailers that have a vehicle weight of over 3,500kg.
+Because these vehicles can be included in fleet insurance, some may think that mobile equipment is also included.

-Mobile equipment is different from commercial vehicles and they typically need a different type of insurance altogether.
-One simple way to tell the difference is to ask yourself: where is the machine primarily used?
+However, mobile equipment is not included in fleet insurance.
+Being different from commercial fleet vehicles, mobile equipment typically needs a different type of insurance altogether.
+One simple way to tell the difference is to ask: where is the machine primarily used?

-Commercial vehicles are typically used for the transport of passengers, goods, or materials; their objective is to go through public roads.
-Meanwhile, mobile equipment is typically for specialized off-road use—even if they can sometimes go through public roads now and then.
+Commercial vehicles are typically used to transport passengers, goods, or materials; their objective is to go through public roads.
+Meanwhile, mobile equipment is typically for specialized, off-road use—even if they can sometimes go through public roads now and then.

 Here are some examples of mobile equipment that are typically not included in fleet insurance:

-- Steam rollers, scrapers, and graders (used for road maintenance or resurfacing)
+- Steam rollers, scrapers, graders (used for road maintenance or resurfacing);

-Commercial vehicles that are used for the following can be insured by fleet insurance:
+Commercial vehicles that are used for the following purposes can be covered by fleet insurance:

-You don’t need to have an identical fleet for you to have commercial fleet insurance.
-Even if your fleet has different types of commercial vehicles, you can still have them insured as a single fleet.
+You don’t need to have a homogenous fleet to have commercial fleet insurance.
+Even if your fleet has different types of commercially used vehicles, you can still have them insured as a single fleet.